GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

 *   `fs.gs.operation.compose.delete-source.enable` (default: `false`)

-    If `true`, deletes non-destination source objects during compose operations, bypassing soft-delete retention.
-This is used during Hadoop writes to clean up temporary tail objects directly within the compose request.
+    If `true`, deletes intermediate temporary source objects during compose operations in parallel composite uploads / writes, bypassing soft-delete retention.
+This is used during Hadoop stream writes (`GoogleHadoopOutputStream`) to clean up temporary tail component objects directly within the compose request instead of queuing asynchronous deletion tasks.
+This applies only to parallel composite uploads / write operations and does not affect regular compose operations (such as `FileSystem.concat`).

 #### Vectored Read configuration